-At this time there is no application process, simply enroll as a candidate student in the Horticulture & Gardening Certificate (CF020).
-The candidacy fee is $200 and is required for graduation from the Horticulture & Gardening Certificate.
-It is recommended that students become candidates when they begin taking classes in the program, although they may establish candidacy at any time.
-To begin the program, simply enroll in one or more courses.
-The program office recommends starting with Biology X 494 Introduction to Horticulture or Biology X 496.2 General Botany for Gardeners.
+Yes, there is a simply application to enroll as a candidate student in the Horticulture Certificate (CE0668).
+The candidacy/application fee is $200 and is required for graduation from the Horticulture Certificate.
+It is recommended that students become candidates when they begin enrolling in certificate program courses, although they may establish candidacy at any time.

 You do not have to be a candidate student in the program to take any of the program courses.[/item][item title=’Is there an application process to join the Horticulture Certificate?’]Yes, there is a short application to enroll as a student in the Horticulture Certificate (CE0668).
 The application fee is $200 and is required to receive the official UCLA Extension Horticulture Certificate.
 It is recommended that students start the application process before enrolling in certificate program courses.
 Alternatively, students may apply to the certificate after enrolling in courses or after they have completed all the required certificate courses.
 The application and associated fee, regardless of when it is submitted, is required for students to receive the certificate.

 Individuals are welcome to enroll in any horticulture program course regardless of their application status in the Horticulture Certificate program.
 All horticulture courses are open enrollment.[/item][item title=’Do I need to join the certificate and pay the application fee to take horticulture courses?’]